Tudat/tudat/tutorials/matlabInterface/tutorialsSeamless/basicPropagation.rst

   simulation.run();

 This method creates a temporary input file and calls the :literal:`json_interface` application, generating a temporary output file containing the state of the satellite for each integration step.
-Then, it loads this results into the struct :literal:`results` of the :literal:`simulation` object.
+Then, it loads these results into the struct :literal:`results` of the :literal:`simulation` object.
 Finally, all the temporary files are deleted.

 After running the simulation, if no specific results have been requested, we can obtain the numerical solution of the equations of motion from :literal:`simulation.results.numericalSolution`.
 This is a matrix containing in each row the results of an integration step.
 The first column contains the epochs, while the columns 2 to 7 contain the associated Cartesian states of the satellite.